 Health and Social Care - BSc (Hons)

-The Health and Social Care Extended Degree will support you to develop the confidence, knowledge and skills required for a career in the health and social care sector.
+Our degree is designed to help you develop the confidence, knowledge and skills required for a professional career in the health and social care sector.

 Health and Social Care Management and Policy - MSc

-This course, accredited by the Institute of Healthcare Management, examines the social, political and economic context within which health and social services operate, locating this within the advanced study of social policy.
+This course examines the social, political and economic context within which health and social services operate, locating this within the advanced study of social policy.

 Public Health - MSc